immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 will be noted if a SHM targeting model is provided through the argument `targeting_model` (see the function `createTargetingModel` from `SHazaM` R package for more technical details).

-A small example ChangeO database is included in the `scoper` package.
+A small example Change-O database is included in the `scoper` package.

 ```r
 # Load scoper